Yellowrobe/Yellowrobe.github.io/_posts/2016-01-12-astral-lune.md

 ###What I Did

-* Implemented OpenGL graphics engine, and wrote all of the games shaders in GLSL
+* Completed an OpenGL graphics engine, and wrote all of the games shaders in GLSL
 * Designed core engine in C++, utilizing a component-based design to make engine easy to expand
-* Wrote a custom memory manager, allowing for more in-depth memory debugging
+* Wrote a custom memory manager, allowing for quick creation of contiguous components in memory
 * Setup a prebuild system using Premake, making it easier to use version control on the project

 ###Tools and Languages Used